-The Transfăgărăşan (officially called DN7C) is the most dramatic and second-highest paved road in Romania.
+Transfăgărăşan (officially called DN7C) is the most dramatic and second-highest paved road in Romania.
 Built as a strategic military route, the 90 km of twists and turns run north to south across the tallest sections of the Southern Carpathians.
-It was built on the orders of Communist era dictator Nicolae Ceausescu between 1970 and 1974 to ensure a military strategic route through the mountains.
+It was built on the orders of Communist-era dictator Nicolae Ceausescu between 1970 and 1974 to ensure a military strategic route through the mountains.
 It includes Romania’s longest road tunnel (887 meters).

-TransBucegi is the third high altitude road in Romania reaching an altitude of 1.925 meters.
+TransBucegi is the third high-altitude road in Romania reaching an altitude of 1,925 meters.
 TransBucegi is one of the most scenic drives in Romania.
 It’s located in the south-central part of the country, going through the Bucegi Natural Park.
-Along the road you will feel the need for higher elevation, even fresher air and sweeping landscapes you can soak in some of Romania's most breathtaking vistas without even leaving your car.
+Along the road, you will feel the need for higher elevation, even fresher air, and sweeping landscapes you can soak in some of Romania's most breathtaking vistas without even leaving your car.

-TransRarau Road ‘The Treasures’ Road’ is said to be the third most beautiful alpine road in Romania.
+The TransRarau Road ‘Treasures Road’ is said to be the third most beautiful alpine road in Romania.
 It crosses the Rarau massif.
-The road (DJ175B) is 26 km long and links the villages Chiril (on the southern side) and Pojorata (on the northern side) crossing the Rarau Mountains, and climbs up to an elevation of 1.400 m above the sea level.
-Some years ago the road was full of holes and extremely narrow, but in 2014 the road was widened and resurfaced so the asphalt is just perfect.
+The road (175A and 175B) is 26 km long and links the villages Chiril (on the southern side) and Pojorata (on the northern side) crossing the Rarau Mountains and climbs up to an elevation of 1,400 m above sea level.
+Some years ago, the road was full of holes and extremely narrow, but in 2014 the road was widened and resurfaced, so the asphalt is just perfect.